Infant-Neuromotor-Control-Lab/pa-calc/README.md

 Collection of tools to compute physical activity intensity levels in infants using accelerometers.

 Included:
+- documentation: All the documentation for the code in this repository
+- helper-tools (under development): collection of tools to prepare your sensor files to a format usable by python-gui
 - python-gui: Compute physical activity intensity levels, needs python and relevant python libraries installed
-- helper-tools (under development): collection of tools to prepare your sensor files to a format usable by python-gui

 **Notice: We are in the process of updating the code.**